EU watchdog backs softer bonus regime for smaller banks

 The watchdog also published a revised version of its guidelines on banker pay and said they will not come into force until January 2017, a year later than anticipated to give member states more time to adapt.

-The guidelines now spell out what must be categorized as variable and fixed pay for calculating the bonus cap.
+The guidelines now spell out what must be categorised as variable and fixed pay for calculating the bonus cap.

 Several banks had been paying "allowances" to top up fixed pay and blunt the bonus cap.
 The EBA has already said the bulk of such payments breach European rules, forcing banks to change pay contracts.